ISISComputingGroup/ibex_developers_manual/Reflectomtery-IOC-POLREF.md

 ![axes directions on POLREF](reflectometers/AxesOnPolref.png)

 In vertical configuration CHI and Theta/PHI/ANGLE are swapped, as are x and y axes.
 NB slit directions are not so in vertical mode the collimation is controlled by the horizontal slits.
+PSI and Z stay the same.

 ![axes directions on POLREF in vertical mode](reflectometers/AxesOnPolrefVertical.png)